 12th grade: As seniors, students learn History in a more collegiate atmosphere with the opportunity to delve into specific subjects as they rotate through seminars on each of the three following content areas: Zionism and Modern Israel, Jewish Thinkers, and the Holocaust.
 As seniors, students are challenged to study more complex content and ideas that they are now mature enough to comprehend, interpret, and appreciate.
 Students may elect to challenge themselves with the honors curriculum which entails writing an extensive research paper on any Jewish History topic as well as writing a book review.

 Students benefit from the wide spectrum of Math courses available, ranging from Basic to Advanced Placement.
 The Math department focuses on critical thinking, data analysis, computation skills, and interpreting and modeling graphic representations of complex and abstract figures.
 The curriculum also emphasizes the integration of STEM skills including the mastery of the use of graphing calculators to prepare our students for the technology of the 21st century.
+While top math students typically graduate high school having studied the equivalent of 2 semesters of calculus, we currently have students that will complete calculus III.
 Students are encouraged to appreciate the value and relevance of math skills in their academic life and beyond.